 About Intellectual Property

-Copyright is a legal right that seeks to protect original works of authorship (ex: books, music, film, art).
+Copyright is a legal right that seeks to protect original works of authorship (example: books, music, film, art).

 Generally, copyright protects original expression such as words or images.
 It does not protect facts and ideas, although it may protect the original words or images used to describe an idea.
 Copyright also doesn’t protect things like names, titles and slogans; however, another legal right called a trademark might protect those.